bananatron/small-websites/rules.md

 The intent of this list is to be a collection of websites/web apps where the primary experience lives on the web.
 Having a small landing page which promotes a desktop app/game/non-web experience is great, but isn't in the spirit of this list.

 3. **Amp/RSS doesn't count**

+We'd love to have your help!
+Feel free to make a PR or open an issue to contribute to this project.

+❤️